innawendell/player/README.md

 ## french_tei_processor.py
 This script processes xml (TEI) files in French obtained from http://www.theatre-classique.fr/.
 The markup was adjusted to meet our research goals.
+For more details, see https://github.com/innawendell/European_Comedy/blob/master/TAGS_EXPLANATION.md.

-Examples of the Russian TEI files: https://github.com/innawendell/European_Comedy/tree/master/French_Comedies/TEI_files.
+Examples of the French TEI files: https://github.com/innawendell/European_Comedy/tree/master/French_Comedies/TEI_files.

 Two agruments are required to run this script:
 1. `input_path` The path where the TEI files are stored.